 - Implement aggressive bidding on proven winners

-- Utilize portfolio budget strategies to prevent caps
+- Utilize portfolio budget strategies with the new “Flexible Caps” feature

 - Monitor competitor pricing and adjust accordingly